 11:00pm bedtime?
 8:30am wakeup.

-I sometimes find myself waking up my oldest daughter on weekends because I worry that she is sleeping too long.
+I sometimes find myself waking up my oldest daughter on weekends because I worry that my child is sleeping too much!

-My daughter is always fully awake and alert once she’s had a chance to eat breakfast, and she doesn’t fall asleep in school or places she shouldn’t.
+My oldest daughter is always fully awake and alert once she’s had a chance to eat breakfast, and she doesn’t fall asleep in school or places she shouldn’t.
 Yet there was still a nagging thought in the back of my mind, “Is my child sleeping too much?
 Is everything ok?”

 Is it possible that some kids need more sleep than others?